wlsdzyzl/flemme-docs/docs/source/encoders/image_encoder.rst

                     return_features = False,
                     **kwargs)

-The aboved parameters can be defined in the config file, in which the ``in_channel`` and ``out_channel`` refer to the ``image_channel`` of encoder and decoder respectively., ``decoder_fc_channel`` refers to ``fc_channel`` of decoder.
+The aboved parameters can be defined in the configuration file, in which the ``in_channel`` and ``out_channel`` refer to the ``image_channel`` of encoder and decoder, respectively. ``decoder_fc_channel`` refers to ``fc_channel`` of decoder.
-As we discussed before, you don't need to define all parameters for encoder and decoder in the configuration file, most parameter of decoder can be directly derived from encoder.
-However, you can specify some of them for more flexible usage.
+As we discussed before, you don't need to define all parameters for encoder and decoder in the configuration file.
+Also, parameters of decoder can be directly derived from encoder, so usually it is not necessary to define a decoder in configuration file.
+Although we support to specify some parameters of decoder for more flexible usage.
+An example configuration file is presented as the follows:

 .. code-block:: yaml
     :linenos: